-Second, I open the app each day, go into today’s edition and go to the comics section.
+Third, I open the app each day, go into today’s edition and go to the comics section.

-Third, I tap on the crossword itself, which opens it in Article view, which is a full-page view.
+Fourth, I tap on the crossword itself, which opens it in Article view, which is a full-page view.

-Fourth, I hit the Print icon in the top right, but I don’t print it.
+Fifth, I hit the Print icon in the top right, but I don’t print it.
 This part is key: Do a reverse-pinch3 in the print preview window in the middle of the screen.
 This will open another screen that will have a Share icon in the top right.

-Fifth, tap the Share icon and the Share sheet will open.
+Sixth, tap the Share icon and the Share sheet will open.
 If you do not see an option to “Copy to GoodNotes” on the top line here, keep scrolling to the right until you do.
 Tap on “Copy to GoodNotes.”

-Sixth, GoodNotes should now open.
+Seventh, GoodNotes should now open.
 If this is the first time doing this, you can import the puzzle as a new document.
 On subsequent imports, you can choose to import into the same notebook.
 If that notebook is open, you can append it right to the end or you can “Change Location” and select the correct notebook to append to.

-Seventh, you are now ready to complete your puzzle.
+Eighth, you are now ready to complete your puzzle.
 Obviously, unless you have a very large iPad, you will need to pinch and zoom to read the clues and write in the little boxes, but that’s what iPads are good at.
 Frankly, it’s superior to pencil and paper puzzles since when I erase, it never smudges and I can always ensure it’s at least legible as my handwriting allows.